awan-10/DeepSpeed/docs/_tutorials/onebit-adam.md

 - **DeepSpeed with 1-bit Adam enabled:** In order to run with 1-bit Adam feature enabled, the same script (`nvidia_run_squad_deepspeed.py`) can be used but there are two options for launching this properly:

 ### 1. Launch with mpirun
-To enable the 1-bit compressed training, 1-bit Adam uses [xxx] as the communication backend, which means we use MPI (e.g., mpirun) as the launcher.
-With [xxx], the training can be launched by using:
+To enable the 1-bit compressed training, 1-bit Adam uses an MPI library (E.g. MVAPICH2, OpenMPI, etc.) as the communication backend, which means we can use `mpirun` as the launcher.

 ```shell
 mpirun -np [#processes] -ppn [#GPUs on each node] -hostfile [hostfile] [MPI flags] bash run_squad_deepspeed_onebitadam.sh
 ```
-For example, in order to use 32 GPUs (4GPUs/node, 8 nodes in total), with the support of InfiniBand, you can use Mvapich2 as the launcher and run the following command:
+For example, in order to use 32 GPUs (4GPUs/node, 8 nodes in total), with the support of InfiniBand, you can use MVAPICH2 as the launcher and run the following command:
 ```shell
 mpirun -np 32 -ppn 4 -hostfile hosts -env MV2_USE_CUDA=1 -env MV2_SUPPORT_DL=1 -env MV2_ENABLE_AFFINITY=0 -env MV2_SMP_USE_CMA=0 bash run_squad_deepspeed_onebitadam.sh
 ```